 Intermeccanica (or more correctly, Construzione Automobili Intermeccanica) is an automobile company with an extraordinary history – it was founded by the American couple Frank and Paula Reisner, who moved to Torino in Italy to pursue their dream of building beautiful, high-performance sports cars.

 Frank and Paula started out in 1959 building performance parts for European cars, their best sellers were free-flow exhaust systems but they also created a line of performance cam shafts, intake manifolds and dual throat carburettors.
 By 1960 they had stepped up to creating Formula Junior cars – one of which had a win at the Nurburgring.
-By 1961 they were producing their first road car, the Apollo GT, of which just over 100 were made by the time production ceased in 1965.
+By 1961 they were producing bodies for the Apollo GT, an Italian/American sports car assembled in the USA – just over 100 were made by the time production ceased in 1965.

 1966 saw the beginning of the project that Intermeccanica would become most famous for – the Griffith, a car that would later be known as the, Omega, then the Torino and then the Italia.
 Despite the name changes, all the cars were close to identical, with the major difference being the drivetrains used.